Exartu/Exartu-Elasticsearch/README.md

 # TODO
-  - Esier way to define filters in client side.
+  - Easier way to define filters in client side.
   - Find a better way to separate hieararchies data.